Explanation of Beach Nourishment Episode Attributes

 are funded through FEMA or the US Army Corps of Engineers.

-Emergency Dune: Designed to construct an artificial dune in order to provide a minimum level of
+Emergency Dune: Designed to construct an artificial dune to provide a minimum level of

 protection to vulnerable coastal development, usually post-storm.